 \In lieu of a candidacy audition, with the approval of the School of Music Graduate Committee, students who will complete the Master of Music degree in Performance at USM may use their graduate recital.
-The appropriate faculty must attend the recital, and the printed program must state the total purpose of the concert, e.g., "This recital is given in partial fulfillment of the requirements for the degree Master of Music in Performance, and it also serves as an audition for acceptance into the Doctor of Musical Arts curriculum in the School of Music."
+The appropriate faculty must attend the recital, and the printed program must state the total purpose of the concert, e.g., "This recital is given in partial fulfillment of the requirements for the degree Master of Music in Performance, and it also serves as an audition for acceptance into the Doctor of Music."
 The student must begin doctoral study within one year of this audition.